-Model Un is a international studies/debate club.
+Model Un is an international studies/debate club.
 Students research other countries and take on the role of a specific country to discuss international foreign affairs.
-We role play a United Nations committee session to come up with resolutions for international problems.
+We role-play a United Nations committee session to come up with resolutions for international problems.

 Meets: Thursday's during 1st half of lunch and various Friday's and Saturdays

 Mt.
 Juliet Police Explorer Post 465

 Navy Junior Reserve Officer Training Corps (JROTC) is a character education program established in public law.
 It is a partnership between the United States Navy and Wilson County Schools.
 The objectives are to instill in students the value of citizenship, service to the United States, personal responsibility, and a sense of accomplishment.